munezerobagira/100ML/README.md

 # Mean

-Mean is the average
+Mean is the average of elements

 # Median

-Median is middle element for odd number of element or average of middle element for the the even number of element
+Median is middle element for odd number of elements or average of 2 middle elements for the the even number of elements

 # MODE